-Parameter: Tx_Jitter

-Required: No

-Descriptors:

-Usage: Info(,-Out_permitted only for AMI_Version 5.0 and 5.1)
+Usage: Info, Out

 Type: Float, UI

 Format: Gaussian, Dual-Dirac, DjRj, Table

 Default: (Illegal)

-Descriptio n: <string></string>
+Description: <string></string>

 Definition: Tells EDA tool how much jitter exists at the input to the transmitter's analog output buffer.

 Usage Rules: For formats Gaussian, Dual-Dirac and DjRj, entries are assumed to be in units of UI when declared as Type UI and in units of seconds when Type Float.